Pull-Request-Community/pull-request-community-website/README.md

 You can add / update your personal profile by creating a Pull Request to this repo:

-1. Create a new JSON file in the [people](people/) directory, and name it as your GitHub username.
+1. Create a new YAML file in the [people](people/) directory, and name it as your GitHub username.
-   e.g. If you GitHub user is MichalPorag, `MichalPorag.json`.
+   e.g. If you GitHub user is MichalPorag, `MichalPorag.yaml`.

 2. Add your photo under [public/images/people](public/images/people) in jpeg format.
 Use your GitHub username for the image, e.g. `MichalPorag.jpg`